-Latest news: In December 2018 we asked a public question about divestment and received a detailed response at a full meeting of Derbyshire County Council.
+Latest news: We sent the Pensions and Investment Committee an updated briefing on the reasons for divestment in February 2020.
+In December 2018 we asked a public question about divestment and received a detailed response at a full meeting of Derbyshire County Council.
 In September 2018 we submitted comments on the Derbyshire Pension Fund Investment Strategy, calling for stocks to be excluded where there is evidence there are long term financial risks.
 In September 2018 the Divest Fracking campaign revealed that UK Councils are investing millions in the global fracking industry.
 In April 2018 Toby Perkins MP signed the Divest Parliament pledge.
 In March 2018 Derby City Councillors voted overwhelmingly for a motion calling on the Derbyshire Pension Fund to divest from fossil fuels.
 In August 2017 we made a presentation to the Derbyshire Pensions Committee.
 In March 2017 we handed in over 1,000 signatures to the Chair of the Pensions and Investments Committee responsible for managing the fund, calling on them to dis-invest from existing investments in fossil fuels within 5 years.

 What you can do: Please email your local Councillor with this easy tool to ask them to support the campaign to divest our council funds.
 Instead let’s invest in green jobs and technologies in Derbyshire.